-Arising from its objectives, commencing in 2018, the Trust will award an annual bursary to an individual conducting original and innovative research into an aspect of Irish military heritage and the Story of the Irish Soldier.
+Arising from its objectives, the Trust will award a bursary to an individual conducting original and innovative research into an aspect of Irish military heritage and the Story of the Irish Soldier.

 The title of the bursary is “The Military Heritage Research Bursary”.
-The year of the bursary will be incorporated within the title.
+The year that the bursary is awarded will be incorporated within the title.

 The bursary commemorates Major-General P.F.
 Nowlan, a founding member of the Trust, who was elected its first Chairman (1999 – 2011), and remained as an active and highly respected member of its Board of Directors (1999 – 2015).
 His enduring legacy ensures an environment that fully understands and appreciates the role of the Irish Soldier in Ireland’s distinctive and shared military heritage.
-Major-General Nowlan’s biographical details are available below.
+Major-General Nowlan’s biographical details are attached as Annex A.

-The notification, including Terms of Reference, for The Military Heritage Research Bursary 2018 will be issued in January 2018.
-Applications from prospective candidates for the 2018 bursary should be submitted to the Trust’s Secretary, not later than 30 April 2018.
+Applications from prospective candidates for the 2023 bursary should be submitted to the Trust’s Secretary, not later than 31 January 2023.

-Following a review of submitted applications, the Trust’s Directors will select a suitable candidate for the bursary and invite him / her to conduct the research culminating in the submission of an academic paper.
-On foot of the submitted academic paper, the presentation of the 2018 bursary will take place at the Trust’s Annual General Meeting in May 2019.
+Following a review of submitted applications, the Trust’s Directors will select a suitable candidate for the bursary by 31March 2023, and invite the successful applicant to conduct the research culminating in the submission of an Academic Paper.

 The eligibility cohort consists of residents of Ireland and Northern Ireland who are: